dyahadila/dyahadila.github.io/_pages/about.md

 **Research Interest.**
 - Developing **data and compute-efficient algorithms** for adapting LLMs to specific tasks and preferences
 - Building **robust and reliable models** that generalize across diverse scenarios
-- Exploring LLM **latent representations** to uncover emergent patterns and deeper insights into their internal mechanisms
+- Exploring LLM **latent representations** to uncover deeper insights into their internal mechanisms

 :star2: <span style="color:#d633ff;"> **I’m currently on the industry job market.**</span> Always happy to chat about research scientist/engineer opportunities :)